 If you don’t believe me, trust the experts from the parenting and health care website, AskDr.Sears.com.
 One of its babywearing articles states that letting babies sleep in a baby carrier is both physically, emotionally and developmentally beneficial.
 “Babywearing exerts a regulatory effect on the baby, primarily through the vestibular system. … Activities such as rocking and carrying stimulate the baby’s vestibular system,” the article says.
 “Vestibular stimulation is a recently appreciated tool for helping babies (breathe) and grow better, especially premature infants—those at highest risk of SIDS. … Babies themselves recognize that they need vestibular stimulation… Researchers believe that vestibular stimulation has a regulating effect on an infant’s overall physiology and motor development.”

 Babies need healthy and positive sleep associations to sleep better now and to develop good long-term sleep habits.
 Some babies feel safer, happier and calmer—all the positive associations—and they are more easily soothed when in close contact with their mom.
 One could also argue that using a carrier for daytime naps helps babies tell the difference between shorter daytime sleeps and longer nighttime sleeps.
 So don’t think that you’re creating bad sleep habits or spoiling your baby by letting them nap in a carrier.
 You may actually be doing them and yourself a favor by helping them develop better long-term sleeping habits.
+Using tools and sleep trackers for babies healthy sleep routine can show parents the progress along the way.

 8. How long can a baby sleep in a baby carrier?